 2. Tiltfactor Laboratory (2003)

 Established in 2003, serious game research centre, Tiltfactor Laboratory, saw success in the last few years with their innovative card games.
-The company’s motto is “Game Design for Social Change” and with games like Pox and Awkward Moment, they teach players about serious topics like the impact of the anti-vaccination movements and avoiding social stereotypes.
+The company’s motto is “Game Design for Social Change” and with learning games like Pox and Awkward Moment, they teach players about serious topics like the impact of the anti-vaccination movements and avoiding social stereotypes.

 3. A Force More Powerful (2006)